-Under fire on a number of fronts related to the management of the economy and public funds, Papua New Guinea's government has been praised for its financial prudence and long-term economic planning.
+Under fire on a number of fronts related to the management of the economy and public funds, Papua New Guinea's government has been praised for its financial prudence in some areas and long-term economic planning.

-The Peter O'Neill-led government tabled the 2014 national budget last month, PNG's biggest ever at 15 billion kina, or US$5.6 billion for 2014.
+The Peter O'Neill-led government tabled the 2014 national budget last month, PNG's biggest ever at 15 billion kina, or US$5.6 billion.

 While for the second consecutive year the PNG budget is running a large deficit - at around US$900 million - the Treasurer Don Polye says the government is setting foundations for PNG's future growth.